Xilinx/inference-server/docs/xmodel_example_cpp.rst

 Construct request
 -----------------

-Using our images, we can construct a request to Xilinx Inference Server's backend.
+Using our images, we can construct a request to AMD Inference Server's backend.
 We hardcode the shape of the image to the size we know that the pre-processing enforces.
 We also pass the data-type of the data, which we again know to be an signed 8-bit integer from the pre-processing.